-Getting the exact angle offset in horizontal level (Pitch axis)
+Getting The Exact Angle Offset In Horizontal Level (Pitch axis)

 Here using iPhone 6 as an example, 100 Hz sampling rate.
 This is ideal option of the frequency, but in different situations should be set in different frequencies for reducing the error rate.

 There are gyro data caught from iPhone in the form below during playing a racing game.
 It simulates the action of playing race game through rotating the iPhone 6 around Pitch axis and we can ignore Roll and Yaw data, since we do not need to use them in this condition.

-Figure 3.
-8 Racing Gyro data of three axes

 Here，from the picture above, we can use the integral principle mentioned above to collect the corresponding angle value below.
 What we can see from the form below is the phone are rotated about 50 degrees around Pitch axis.
-Obviously there is a certain error because of the disturbance, and another way for calculating a more accurate angle will be discussed in next chapter for enhancing the accurate rate.
+Obviously, there is a certain error because of the disturbance, and another way for calculating a more accurate angle will be discussed in next chapter for enhancing the accurate rate.

-Figure 3.
-9 The pitch angle offset from the racing game

-A Glow Stick with Accelerometer and aGyroscope
+A Glow Stick With Accelerometer and Gyroscope

-From those three chapters above, we can know how to use Accelerometer and Gyroscopes to identify or detect some kinds of actions or postures, but it is possible to use it in a new action recognition and how a glow stick can show different colour lights in different actions, those will be discuss in this chapter.
+From those three chapters above, we can know how to use Accelerometers and Gyroscopes to identify or detect some kinds of actions or postures, but it is possible to use it in a new action recognition and how a glow stick can show different colour lights in different actions, those will be discussed in this chapter.

-Appearance and afunction description
+Appearance and Function Description

-A normal glow stick
+A Normal Glow-Stick

 How a normal glow stick works, everyone may have some experience for that.
 There is a picture below, when you turn on the switch on the handle, a glow stick will be lit in a specific colour.